Therese Holbein von Holbeinsberg

-Therese Holbein von Holbeinsberg (c.1785 in Graz – 1859 in Vienna) was an Austrian landscape painter and etcher.
+Therese Holbein von Holbeinsberg (c.
+1785 – 1859) was an Austrian landscape painter and etcher.
 She is considered a member of the family of painters connected to Hans Holbein the Elder.

 Biography

-Therese Holbein was likely a descendant of the important family of painters around Hans Holbein the Elder.
+Therese Holbein was born n c.
+1785 in Graz.
+She was likely a descendant of the important family of painters around Hans Holbein the Elder.
 Her grandfather Johann Georg Holbein, an Imperial Court Councillor's Clerk, was awarded the title of Holbeinsberg in 1756.
 After the death of her father, Lieutenant Colonel Philipp Holbein von Holbeinsberg, Therese Holbein remained the only survivor of his six children, which meant that the male line of the family had died out.
 Therefore, at her request, and with imperial approval, the "von Holbein" title was transferred in 1852 to the male theater director Franz Ignaz von Holbein, whose grandfather Joseph von Holbein was the brother of Johann Georg Holbein.

 Therese Holbein lived in her hometown of Graz and from around 1814 until her death, she lived in Vienna.
 She remained unmarried, lived a secluded life and devoted herself to her art until old age.
 Only a few of her works were made public during her lifetime.
 These included a series of 30 landscape etchings, which were mainly created in 1812–1813.
-In 1855 she presented two etchings entitled Waldpartie at the 64th exhibition of the Austrian Art Association.
+In 1855, she presented two etchings entitled Waldpartie at the 64th exhibition of the Austrian Art Association.
 She died in Vienna in 1859.